• Skip to primary navigation

 Montecreto, Italy ~ ~ My Family’s Home in Northern Italy!

 Tucked on the side of the tallest towering mountain in Italy, Monte Cimone, lies the native hometown of my family, Montecreto.
 This little town of 950 people is nestled among fir and beech trees in the Apennine Mountains in the Provence of Emilia-Romagna.
-Although Monte Cimone has many ski routes nearby, Montecreto has never grown into a wealthy ski village because it’s location is more hidden, remote and difficult to get to.
+Although Monte Cimone has many ski routes nearby, Montecreto never grew into a wealthy ski village because its location is more hidden, remote, and difficult to get to.

 This was a most desperate place to live in Italy and at the turn of the 20th century compelled both sides of my impoverished family (maternal and paternal grandparents) to search for a better life in America around 1910.
 They settled in a little immigrant coal-mining village called “High Bridge, Iowa” which is no longer in existence.

 My ancestors in Italy lived on ‘cucina povera’ (food of the poor) out of necessity and not because of its trendiness today.
-My grandfather hated chestnuts because that’s about the most that they had to make flour with and other recipes.
-Pasta and rice were staples with a bit of little meat.
+My grandfather hated chestnuts because that’s all they had to make flour with and other recipes.
+Pasta and rice were staples with a little bit of meat.
 Chicken and rabbit were common, but never, EVER did they eat fish because of the distance from the sea.
 That explains why my family has never celebrated the traditional Italian Christmas Eve dinner known as the “Feast of the Seven Fishes”.
-They could not get to the fish, nor afford it if it were in front of them, nor was fish brought up into the mountains.
-As a result they had never heard of the feast.
-My family also never could afford any of the rich desserts such as cannoli or ricotta cakes, but they did bake biscotti, which we have always called ‘contucci’ that they dipped in wine after dinner.
+They could not get to the sea, nor could they afford fish if it were in front of them.
+And fish was not brought up into the mountains.
+As a result, they had never heard of the feast.
+My family could not afford any of the rich desserts such as cannoli or ricotta cakes, but they did bake biscotti, which we have always called ‘contucci’ that they dipped in wine after dinner.

-But only two people people from each side (maternal and paternal) of the family moved to America.
+But only two people from each side (maternal and paternal) of the family moved to America.
 Their sisters and brothers stayed behind on the mountain and never left Italy.
-Eventually they moved to where they live today in the nearby bustling city of Modena, home of Luciano Pavoratti, both the Ferarri and Maserati sports cars, and balsamico vinegar.
-Today my relatives’ quality of life is such that my aunts, uncles and cousins have absolutely no desire to ever leave Italy.
+Eventually, they moved to where they live today in the nearby bustling city of Modena, home of Luciano Pavarotti, both the Ferarri and Maserati sports cars manufacturing plants, and balsamico vinegar.
+Today my relatives’ quality of life is such that my aunts, uncles, and cousins have absolutely no desire to ever leave Italy.
 It just couldn’t be any better today!

 While here we will not only visit my family, but also go to the local Catholic church to look through Baptismal records so that my mother can do some family genealogy work.

 After I return to the States, I’ll share more photos.
-For now, I’m off exploring this little mountain town, visiting family, talking, eating delicious home-made Italian food, drinking some vino, looking through dust-covered, aged record books in a church basement, and thanking God that I’ve got this moment in time to be in this lovely little spot on earth.
+For now, I’m off exploring this little mountain town, visiting family, talking, eating delicious home-made Italian food, drinking some vino, looking through dust-covered, aged record books in a church or city hall, and thanking God that I’ve got this moment in time to be in this lovely little spot on earth.

 Ciao!